-Secure the plate to the lateral aspect of the tibiotalar joint using a long Olive Wire in a circular tibial hole and a short Olive Wires in the talus and calcaneus, as shown.
+Secure the plate to the lateral aspect of the tibiotalar joint using a long Olive Wire in a circular tibial hole and a short Olive Wires in the talus and calcaneus. as shown.
 Confirm plate position using fluoroscopy.

-NOTE: The small hole in the talar portion of the plate is directly in line with the center of the tibial portion of the plate.
+directly in line with the center of the tibial portion of the plate.
 Talar position can be verified using this hole for guidance.
 Confirm trajectory of subtalar screw using fluoroscopy.